arangodb/arangojs/README.md

 **Arguments**

-* **fields**: *Array<string>*
+* **fields**: `Array<string>`

-  An array of document fields on which to create the index.
+  An array of names of document fields on which to create the index.
 Currently, fulltext indexes must cover exactly one field.
 If the value is a string, it will be wrapped in an array automatically.

 * **minLength** (optional):